MattB859/MS2-Space-Attack-game/README.md

         1. For the home page Imagery is very important.
 The large background hero image is designed to capture the visitor's attention.

-        2. At the bottom for the page visitors can find instructions for how to play the game.
+        2. At the bottom for the page visitors can find instructions on how to play the game.

         3. To play the game visitors will need to tap the spacebar to fly the spaceship and avoid hitting the obstacles.